 This is because your eggs take 90 days to mature before ovulation, so during that time it’s really important to take care of your body as much as possible (getting enough sleep, exercising, taking your prenatal).

 There’s no fertility diet for women, per se, because there’s no one right diet for everyone.
 But, the foods we eat (and don’t eat!) can potentially boost fertility, because fertility depends your overall health as well as egg health.
-Think of this as your TTC nutrition guide!
+Think of this as your fertility diet guide to improve your egg quality!
 View our list of foods to increase fertility and feel free to make adjustments to suit your current dietary restrictions and lifestyle.
 You know your body best.

 Foods to Boost Fertility

-Here’s what you want to be sure to include in your diet before and during TTC:
+Here’s a fertility food list you want to be sure to include in your diet before and during TTC:

 Healthy Fats: Avocados, salmon, nuts, seeds, olive oil